webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Blink-of-an-Eye.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/MOVEMENT
+- Ability/Categories/Movement
 ---

 ## Blink of an Eye
+>4  Speed

 You move up to 1,000 feet (300 m) in one round.
 Action.